dsusco/tp.net-armageddon.org/_site/_units/devastation-class-cruiser.md

   - "transport"
 notes:
   |
-    May transport 20 infantry units or Chaos Dreadnoughts; plus enough Dreadclaws to transport them.
+    May transport 20 infantry units or Chaos Dreadnoughts; plus six Chaos Thunderhawks and enough Dreadclaws to transport any other units being carried.
 weapons:
   -
     id: "orbital-bombardment-3bp"